This document can be viewed properly only in modern browsers with good support for CSS2 and the full HTML character set.

 This displays well in text browsers, so long as they have a way of

-One can use tables to align everything.
+Tables can be used to align everything.
 A text baseline can be maintained within a line of cells.
 Indeed, for very complex formulas displayed out of text, this may be the best solution.
 However, the problem of aligning that baseline with the text baseline surrounding the table seems unsurmountable, so this technique is usually unusable for inline math.
-In displayed math too: once you start aligning with a table baseline, everything has to go into the table.
+In displayed math, too: once you start aligning with a table baseline, everything has to go into the table.
 Furthermore, to typeset a complex formula using tables can require very cumbersome HTML.
 Then again, very complicated formulas aligned by tables can be rendered impressively well in a text browser.

 |